Bartelds/qbe-std_feats_eval/scripts/README.md

 ## 4. DTW search with TTS queries (Gronings (gos-kdl) only)

-Make sure to download the set up the gos-kdl dataset locally, as we use those references with the TTS-generated queries.
+Make sure to set up the gos-kdl dataset locally, as we use those references with the TTS-generated queries.

 ```
 # If you're not already inside the 'dev' container: